chenzork/mdui/docs/en/getting-started/localization.md

+# Localization

 mdui uses English by default.
 If you wish to use other languages, you'll need to do some localization configuration.

 ## Usage {#usage}

 mdui provides three functions for localization:

-* [`loadLocale`](/en/docs/2/functions/loadLocale): Loads locale modules.
+- [`loadLocale`](/en/docs/2/functions/loadLocale): Loads locale modules.
 Accepts a function that takes a locale code and returns a Promise resolving to the locale module.
 Ensure to call this function in your project's entry file.
-* [`setLocale`](/en/docs/2/functions/setLocale): Begins switching the active locale to the given locale code, and returns a promise that resolves when the new locale has loaded.
+- [`setLocale`](/en/docs/2/functions/setLocale): Begins switching the active locale to the given locale code, and returns a promise that resolves when the new locale has loaded.
-* [`getLocale`](/en/docs/2/functions/getLocale): Returns the active locale code.
+- [`getLocale`](/en/docs/2/functions/getLocale): Returns the active locale code.

 Example usage: